jimklo/LRSignature/src/README.txt

 Versions
 ========
+0.1.11 - New Features and Bug Fixes:

+        * _NEW_ Added a feature to signing to skip signing envelopes with a doc_version older that 0.21.0.

+        * Fixed a problem with signature validation due to changes in gnupg.

+        * Updated and fixated support for gnupg 0.30.0

 0.1.10 - Fixed an issue with PipeTool not honoring the --lr-test-data argument.

 0.1.9 - Added contribution from ISKME that adds basic HTTP Authentication for publish.